 All regularly enrolled, full-time students of the San Francisco Consortium may register in a course offered by our program if the desired course is not offered at their home institutions.
 Applications for cross registration are available at the SFSU Registrar's Office.

 All regularly enrolled students may spend a year at the California International Programs’ Center in Florence or at University of Pavia, where they can pursue their studies in Italian or other fields, receive credit and enjoy some free time to travel.

-A number of scholarships are offered only for undergraduate and graduate students through either the Italian program or the Department of Foreign Languages and Literatures.
+A number of scholarships are offered only for undergraduate and graduate students through either the Italian program or the Department of Modern Languages and Literatures.
 Teaching assistantships are also available for graduate students to teach lower-division classes.
 A maximum of two courses per semester may be taught.